 I was dumbstruck thinking how could I let this happen.
 I stood there in complete denial and I was checking to see if the condom was really torn.
 Did my eyes deceive me?
 Rightly so, it was torn and I felt a wave of pressure come upon me.
 To make things worse, the girl look scared too.
 I could see the fear in her eyes.
 I tried to comfort her by saying that I am clean.
 But later it occurred to me that she may have been more concerned about a pregnancy.

 Do I Need to Go to a Doctor?

 As I stepped outside the massage parlor, I felt very weak in my legs.
 All sorts of weird thoughts started coming into my head.
 I wanted to throw myself in front of a car too.
 It was about that time when I realized I was becoming paranoid.
 I was stupid.
 I decided to walk back to my hotel which is at Soi 7.
 As you know, that is a long walk and I was contemplating what a mistake I made.

 What to Do Next?

 The moment I reached back to the hotel, I decided to wash up thoroughly.
 I was stupid to think that washing up could save me from a potential HIV infection.
-I wasn’t worried about STD’s because I’ve had those before.
+I wasn’t worried about STDs because I’ve had those before.
 But HIV or AIDS scared me.
-If you haver ever been a situation like this, let me know and I will tell you not to worry.
+If you have ever been in a situation like this, let me know and I will tell you not to worry.